Skip to main content

 Key features of campus alert and emergency notification systems

-When designing and implementing campus alert systems and panic button solutions, security teams must understand the key features of an effective emergency response system, including:
+When designing and implementing campus alert systems and panic button solutions, security teams must understand the key features of an effective emergency response system.
+Below are some important considerations to keep in mind.

 Final thoughts on school panic buttons and alert systems